patrickjuchli/basic-ftp/README.md

 Remove a file.

-`uploadFrom(readableStream | localPath, remotePath): Promise<FTPResponse>`
+`uploadFrom(readableStream | localPath, remotePath, [options]): Promise<FTPResponse>`

 Upload data from a readable stream or a local file to a remote file.
 If such a file already exists it will be overwritten.
+If a file is being uploaded, additional options offer `localStart` and `localEndInclusive` to only upload parts of it.

-`appendFrom(readableStream | localPath, remotePath): Promise<FTPResponse>`
+`appendFrom(readableStream | localPath, remotePath, [options]): Promise<FTPResponse>`

 Upload data from a readable stream or a local file by appending it to an existing file.
 If the file doesn't exist the FTP server should create it.
+If a file is being uploaded, additional options offer `localStart` and `localEndInclusive` to only upload parts of it.

 `downloadTo(writableStream | localPath, remotePath, startAt = 0): Promise<FTPResponse>`